httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ### HTTP Request Type

 Expect-CT Hosts SHOULD NOT include the Expect-CT header field in HTTP responses conveyed over non-secure transport.
-UAs MUST ignore any Expect-CT header field received in an HTTP response conveyed over non-secure transport.

 ## User Agent Processing Model

 The UA processing model relies on parsing domain names.
-Note that internationalized domain names SHALL be canonicalized according to the scheme in Section 10 of {{!RFC6797}}.
+Note that internationalized domain names SHALL be canonicalized by the UA according to the scheme in Section 10 of {{!RFC6797}}.

 The UA stores Known Expect-CT Hosts and their associated Expect-CT directives.
 This data is collectively known as a host's "Expect-CT" metadata".